dainst/idai-field/server/README.md

 * docker-compose
 * Couchdb (optional, see below)

-Make sure you have running postgres and couchdb instances before proceeding.
+Make sure you have a running couchdb instance before proceeding.
 If they do not run on the host machine, you can start them as containers via

     $ docker-compose up couchdb